Skip to main content

 Through an Intimacy with All of Life

-to preparation for death—at any age and stage.
+re: end-of-life preparation—for any age and stage.

 Some years ago I read the book Being Mortal by Atul Gawande.
 I often cringe when I remember the part where Gawande, who is a practicing MD, reports that during his entire tenure in medical school, he (and the other doctors around him) received little to no training in death and dying.